How did the Wait Until 8th pledge start?

 Does this mean that by signing the pledge parents will give children smartphones in the 8th grade?
 No!
 By signing the pledge, you are agreeing to wait until AT LEAST 8th grade before you permit your child to have a smartphone.
 This does not mean that you agree to give them a smartphone in 8th grade.
 You are delaying this technology until at least the 8th grade, and then as a family you can reassess the situation at the time.
 Some families may think their child is ready for a smartphone in the 8th grade and others may determine a basic phone is better still until their child is older.

 how many people have signed the pledge?

-As of March of 2018, we have close to 10,000 pledges.
+As of December 2018, we have more than 16,000 pledges.
 Pledges are from across the country and are in all 50 states.
 We think the pledge is resonating with so many people because there was not a tangible resource for parents to help navigate this tough issue before Wait Until 8th.
 The pledge helps communities come together.
 There is strength in numbers!

 Where can I learn more?

 Please check out our FAQ section, the following news stories, and @waituntil8th on Facebook, Pinterest, Instagram and Twitter.
 If you you would like to interview a Voice from Wait Until 8th, please email us at email@example.com.
 Wait Until 8th is thankful to the following media outlets for spreading the word about the pledge!

 The Today Show, Good Morning America, NPR's On Point news program, USA Today, The Today Show Online, ABC News, Chicago Tribune , Los Angeles Times, Real Simple, Desert News, Kansas City Star, Dallas Morning News, Star Tribune, and many others!